cekrem/cekrem.github.io/content/posts/clean-architecture-and-plugins-in-go.md

 ## Introduction

 I've lately enjoyed revisiting the [SOLID Design Principles](//en.wikipedia.org/wiki/SOLID).
 In the world of software architecture, few principles have stood the test of time like these.
 I find the "Dependency Inversion Principle" particularly interesting, as it's one of the few that are either forgotten in modern applications, or drowned in so much over-engineering that the cost/benefit equation is offset anyways.

+> **Note:** Clean Architecture encompasses _far more_ than individual SOLID principles - including concentric dependency circles, strict boundary rules, and comprehensive architectural patterns - but we need to start somewhere.
+This article kicks off a series exploring some of these principles, starting with DIP, which I've found to be particularly neglected on projects that I've contributed to lately.

 > The Dependency Inversion Principle states:
 >